nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 1.1 Is this guide for you?

 Are you someone who is trying our application for the very first time?
 If so, our guide is just the thing you need to get started on your journey to create your very own academic plan!
-Just simple read along and we will guide you step by step on how to use our application.
+Just simply read along and we will guide you step by step on how to use our application.

 Are you someone who has maybe forgotten how some of our features work?
 Fret not, this user guide is also for you!
 Simply head over to either our [Features](#4-features) section or our [Command Summary](#6-command-summary) section to solve your problems.